 5.1 Assessing applications

 All applications will be assessed by an evaluation panel, which will include Islington Council staff and delegated Councillors.

-Applicants will be notified if their application has been successful approximately 6 to 8 weeks after the application deadline date.
-The panel may contact applicants before this date for any clarifications to their application.
+Tier 1 applicants will find out if their application has been successful approximately 4-6 weeks after the application deadline date.